Frequently Asked Questions

 What is a Hold Date?

-As with a Cancel Deadline, any event that meets more than once has a Hold Date built into it.
+As with a Cancel Deadline, the vast majority of our events have a Hold Date built into it.
 When signing up for a class, you are also committing to the Hold Date, so it is essential that you take note of this date.
-If an industry member has to reschedule a class, we automatically use the Hold Date as the make-up date, and will notify the class.
-If you cannot make the scheduled Hold Date, we will not be able to refund your money.
+If an industry member has to miss a class, we automatically use the Hold Date as the make-up date, and will notify the class.
+If you cannot make the scheduled Hold Date, we will not be able to credit your account.

 The class or session I wanted to sign up for is sold out.
 Is there anything I can do?

 You can join the waitlist.
 As soon as an event is full, a waitlist is created on the event page, which you can click to join.
-The wait list is first come, first serve, meaning that if a spot opens up, we email the entire wait list at the same time, and whoever logs into their account and signs up first gets the spot.
+The wait list is first come, first serve, meaning that if a spot opens up, we email the entire wait list at the same time.
+Whoever logs into their account and signs up first gets the spot.

 I’ve signed up for a class or session.
 It’s past the cancel deadline but something really important came up last minute.
 Can you help me?